-Status Report as of December 31, 2014: Partially Completed.
-The central issue related to this Observation has to do with back-up planning for card production in the event a disaster disrupts normal card production.
+Status Report as of June 18, 2015: Partially Completed.
+The central issue related to this Observation has to do with back-up planning for card production in the event that a disaster disrupts normal card production.
 Toward this end, NH and VT have worked in partnership to develop contingency planning, and have drafted an MOU that is not "maintained" per se, as stated in the audit, but rather stands ready to be signed in the event of emergency need.